cinghie/drupal-starter-pack/drupal7/README.md

 node#overlay=admin/config/development/logging
 ```

- - On Development set Tutti gli errori
+ - On Development set "All Errors"
- - On Production set Nessuno
+ - On Production set "Nobody"